DKeen0123/CV/README.md

 Looking at trends, trying to decipher some sort of meaning from them and then acting on it has always been one of my strong points.

-As an SEO intern at Wirex, I focused my energy on seeing what top competitors were doing, but most importantly, what competitors **weren't** doing, and then giving our content creators the tools and the knowledge to exploit this.
-This led to a sharp uptick in organic visitors to the site, and content that I refactored according to my findings saw a great boost to their rankings in google.
+As an SEO intern at Wirex, I focused my energy on seeing what top competitors were doing, but most importantly, what competitors **weren't** doing that they could be, and then giving our content creators the tools and the knowledge to exploit these gaps with detailed keyword plans and content ideas.
+This led to a sharp uptick in organic visitors to the site, in general a rise of 20% each month, and content that I refactored according to my findings saw a great boost to their rankings in google.
+Prioritising articles already on the front page of common google searches and boosting them into the top 3 facilitated this growth.

 ### Communication